Urekym/Dotfiles/README.md

 It's a clean and straightforward setup that suits my preference for simplicity.

-And YES, I was that addicted guy who's tiling everything. "r/unixporn"
+And YES, I was that addicted guy who's tiling everything.   shout-out to "r/unixporn"